 Enrich the traditional view of finance outlined in previous modules with a behavioral finance perspective.
 Get to know different psychological effects and biases that influence human decision-making.
 Study potential behavioral finance-related explanations of existing capital market phenomena (like financial market bubbles, dollar-cost-averaging, and the disposition effect).
 You will also learn how to minimize the impact of psychological biases on your own decision-making.
 Apply this knowledge to corporate financial decisions (“Behavioral Corporate Finance”).
 Investigate both situations with rational managers reacting to irrational investors and situations with irrational managers and rational investors.
 See how irrational investors or irrational managers destroy shareholder value in practice.

 Explore additional, up-to-date topics in finance.
 To ensure the absolute topicality of content, topics will be changed regularly and announced at short notice.
-Examples of topics include pension finance, financial crisis management, financial stability and regulations, microfinance, infrastructure finance, energy finance, or Islamic finance.
-Due to the topicality of the contents and the embedding of this module into the international residency in the USA we preferably take recourse to Harvard faculty for this module.
+Examples of topics include fintechs, green finance, pension finance, financial crisis management, financial stability and regulations, microfinance, infrastructure finance, energy finance, Islamic finance, labor finance, executive compensation, or machine learning.

 Apply and implement the techniques learned in previous modules.
 Practice using Excel to solve financial problems (Excel functions, Visual Basic etc.).